mbolinas/CISC475/README.md

 # CISC475

-It's a proof of concept except we don't know what we're doing
+It's a proof of concept